 Ramnath Mhatre was in an Innova on Mumbai-Pune Expressway when he saw passengers of a parked Maruti Swift wave frantically.
-He stopped to help, and seconds later, a bus had rammed into both cars, dragging them into a gorge
+He stopped to help, and seconds later, a bus rammed into both cars

 A little help proved costly when the occupants of a white Innova decided to fix the flat tyre of a Swift car, which was parked dangerously in the right lane of the accident-prone Mumbai-Pune Expressway near Panvel.

 The mangled Innova being removed from the spot

 A family of five, blessed by the saint at Shirdi, were on their way back to Kandivli when their Maruti Swift blew a tyre leaving them stranded in the right lane of the highway.

 An anxious Amarjeet Singh, who was behind the wheel, asked his wife Komal to hold on to their 7-month-old toddler and remain seated in the car.
 He stepped out of the vehicle and was frantically waving at passing cars for help.

 “The front tyre on the right side was punctured.
 So, we were forced to stop in the right lane.
 Had I taken the risk of crossing the four lanes to park in the left, many more vehicles would have hit us by then,” said 43-year-old Amarjeet, whose wife Komal has suffered serious injuries in the ensuing accident.
 Komal’s sister Sharan Dhillon (28) and a 10-year-old were also seated in the car.

 Ramnath Mhatre, along with five others, was returning from the village after seeking the blessings of their local deity.
 They encountered heavy traffic on the main road, and thus decided to take a detour through the old Mumbai-Pune Highway, and after Kusgaon they turned back on to the main Expressway.
 That’s when they spotted the stranded Swift and saw Amarjeet waving for help.